Former Florida Gov. Jeb Bush will attend an agriculture summit in Iowa next month

 Bush skipped the most recent cattle call in Iowa last month, when close to 10 potential GOP presidential candidates addressed an assembly of core caucus goers in Des Moines.

 His absence seemed to be welcomed by many activists at the event.
 He was a frequent punching bag for some of the speakers — Donald Trump said to big applause: “The last thing we need is another Bush” — and the former governor’s push for Common Core education standards was an even bigger target that day.
 New Hampshire State Rep. Bill O’Brien blasted the idea of “nominating a liberal supporter of Common Core because he has a familiar name.”

-l also showed troubling signs for Bush.
+A recent Iowa poll also showed troubling signs for Bush.
 He garnered 8% support among likely Republican caucus goers, falling behind Scott Walker at 15%, Rand Paul at 14%, Mike Huckabee at 10% and Ben Carson at 9%.